-The Group's principal financial liabilities, comprise loans and trade and other payables.
+The Group's principal financial liabilities, comprise loan from related parties and trade and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.
 The Group's principal financial assets include trade receivables, and bank balance that derive directly from its operations.